 The unit comes bundled with a 12V rechargeable battery and charger and will last a day or two on a single charge.

 The Marcum LX-7 doesn't come cheap but is worth every penny you spend.
-Its top of the line features and technology makes ice fishing more fun and increases catch rates.
+Its top of the line features and technology makes finding fish under ice more fun and increases catch rates.
 The Marcum LX-7 is a top-rated ice fishing electronic on the market today.

 If you're looking to locate fish & structure below and on either side of your boat, you need a fish finder with side imaging sonar feature such as the Humminbird Helix 5 SI with GPS.

 The Humminbird Helix 5 SI is well known for its affordability and sonar features (side, down imaging and DualBeam Plus).
 The transducer sends out fan-shaped sonar waves with coverage of up to 240 feet on each side of the boat (480 feet total).

 The down imaging depth range of this fish finder isn't extraordinary (up to 100 feet) and is ideal for lakes and inland fishing.

 The side and down imaging sonar produces a photo-like image of the structure, vegetation and helps determine the location of the fish hiding in the creeks.